Ride Notes for July 22nd, 2015

 Mike looks pretty good after two hours of riding.

 We arrived at the 40-mile stop in Puyallup around 8:30am, and it was nice to get off the bike for a few minutes and walk around.
-Mike and I refilled our water bottles, ate some chocolate cookies which were for sale, and we split a banana.
+Mike and I refilled our water bottles, ate some chocolate cookies that were for sale, and we split a banana.
 (Bananas are a good source of potassium, which helps cut down on muscle cramps.)
 After a quick 10-minute break, we hopped back on our bikes and headed south towards Portland.

 Taking a quick break in Puyallup.